unity3d-jp/StreamingImageSequence/Documentation~/en/RenderCachePlayableAsset.md

 * **Show Frame Markers**
   [FrameMarkers](FrameMarkers.md) are used to customize which frames to capture.
 * **Lock Frames**
-  Turn the [FrameMarkers](FrameMarkers.md) to lock mode in order to prevent certain frames from being rewritten, which is useful to maintain custom manipulation to previous cached images.
+  Turn the [FrameMarkers](FrameMarkers.md)'s edit mode to lock mode in order to prevent certain frames from being rewritten, which is useful to maintain custom manipulation to previous cached images.
   ![RenderCache_LockFrames](../images/RenderCache_LockFrames.png)